16 Tips for Renting a Car in Germany in 2024

 1 | Booking your rental car

 Renting a car in Germany is competitively priced compared to the rest of Europe.
 Most pickup locations, especially the main airports, have numerous rental car agencies so there is compeition for good prices.
 Germany is a very popular European destination so demand for rental cars can be high.
 This is especially true in the summer months in Bavaria in southern Germany.
-We usually book our rental cars weeks or months in advance through Rentalcars.com and usually get a great price on the car we want.
+We usually book our rental cars weeks or months in advance through DiscoverCars.com and usually get a great price on the car we want.

 We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars in foreign countries.
-We book all our rental cars on Rentalcars.com and find they have a wide selection of cars and rental car companies to choose from.
+We book all our rental cars on DiscoverCars.com and find they have a wide selection of cars and rental car companies to choose from.
 Their prices are competitively priced and we’ve always secured the car we want at a good price – check prices now!

 Book your German rental car now